ldberriz/Getting-and-Cleaning-Data/README.md

 ### Create a vector with the data column names
 features <- read.table("features.txt")[,2]

 ### Extract only the measurements on the mean and standard deviation for each measurement.
-### Create a vector of T / F that determines which observation to extract.
+Create a vector of TRUE / FALSE that determines which observation to extract.
+This will be only the ones that have 'mean' and 'std' in their names.
 extract_features <- grepl("mean|std", features)

 ### Load the data and process X_test & y_test data.